mathisbukowski/Init/README.md

 ## Features

-Init has been created for initialize Epitech Projects.
-So you have many features :
+Init has been created to initialize Epitech Projects.
+It includes many features:

 - Initialize many setup like ASM, C, CSFML, Haskell...
 - Initialize a workflow with a deploy action.
-- Push changes on the repository given in parameters
+- Push changes to the repository specified as a parameter.
-- And others features who are coming!
+- And more features are coming soon!

 ## Usage

-However to use Init, you have to download the init.sh.
-Now, follow the steps below :
+To use Init, you need to download the init.sh script.
+Then, follow these steps:

 ### Rename the script for general use:
 ```bash